Skip to main content

 Email

-, by CCHE Staff
+, by CRCHD Staff

-CCHE Deputy Director Dr. Nelson Aguila opens the workshop and shares his advice on writing proposals.
+CRCHD Deputy Director Dr. Nelson Aguila opens the workshop and shares his advice on writing proposals.

-CCHE Deputy Director Dr. Nelson Aguila opens the workshop and shares his advice on writing proposals.
+CRCHD Deputy Director Dr. Nelson Aguila opens the workshop and shares his advice on writing proposals.

-Attendees took part in interactive sessions on practical techniques for strong proposal writing, heard success stories from Puerto Rican researchers, and met with NCI CCHE staff and Continuing Umbrella of Research Experiences (CURE) and Intramural CURE (iCURE) grantees.
+Attendees took part in interactive sessions on practical techniques for strong proposal writing, heard success stories from Puerto Rican researchers, and met with NCI CRCHD staff and Continuing Umbrella of Research Experiences (CURE) and Intramural CURE (iCURE) grantees.

 Puerto Rico PDW Participants present their research during the poster session.